ConorHoey22/TestAutomationGuide/README.md

 Create a new folder within WebUI project and call it Reports.

 Create a new class called Logging
-Download the nuget package - Serilog
+Download the nuget package - Serilog and Serilog.Sinks.File , Serilog.Enrichers.Thread

+Create a constuctor of logging

+use Log.Logger to create the Object and define the level and controlledBy

+define out LoggingLevelSwitch which is then used to call out framework settings from Framework.json

 -------------------------------------------------------------------------------------------------------------------------------